teodorstrom/liftness/README.md

 ![Screenshot](/assets/images/responsiveshot.png)

-#Features
+# Features

-    *Navigation
+    * Navigation
-        -Featured on the top of the page.
+        * Featured on the top of the page.